 I don’t like the flavor of cilantro.
 Which other herbs boast similar health benefits but taste different?

 Although cilantro is nutritious, many people don’t like its pungent flavor, describing it as tasting “soapy.”
 If you think cilantro has a soapy taste, your genetics may be to blame.
-Research has shown that variations in specific genes may be responsible for your dislike of this herb.

 For those who don’t like cilantro, there is a variety of other healthful herbs available that people can experiment with.
 For example, parsley, which belongs to the same plant family as cilantro, makes an excellent replacement.
 Not only does parsley add a kick of flavor to dishes, but it is highly nutritious and offers numerous health benefits.